Home values have gone up 12.8% over the past year in the North Star State. It is the best time to be selling a house in Minnesota.

 You can always hire a full-service agent to help you sell your home.
 From listing to closing, the agent will help you with everything.
 But of course, you’ll be paying a full 2.5% to 3% listing agent commission.

 🚩 Key Downsides of Listing With a Traditional Full-Service Agent:

 - Hefty Commissions Will Cost You Thousands: Average real estate commission in Minnesota is 5% to 6%.
 That’s thousands of dollars of fees in commissions.

 - Limited Control Over Your Sale: Everything will go through an agent.
 That reduces the risk that you will do something wrong, but will also limit the control you have over your transaction.
 For almost everything, including if a counteroffer was submitted, the status of your closing, and how many showings you’ve had, you’ll have to reach out to your agent.

-- Slow & Manual Process: Agents do things manually.
-A simple price change is several steps – the agent has to talk to you over the phone, create a price amendment, get you to sign it, then they sign it, and only then can they update the price on the MLS.
+- Slow & Manual Process: Realtors in Minnesota do things manually.
+A simple price change is several steps – the agent has to talk to you over the phone, create a price amendment, get you to sign it, then sign it, and only then can they update the price on the MLS.

 Best Option: For Sale By Owner with a Flat Fee MLS Listing

-The average real estate commission in Minnesota for a house sold at $450,000 is around $27,000.
+The average real estate commissions in Minnesota are 5% to 6% i.e. for a house sold at $450,000 commission is around $27,000.
 Listing with a high-tech website like Houzeo.com saves you the listing agent commission.
 In addition, it gets you maximum exposure to the MLS and helps whenever you need it.

 ✅ A Flat Fee MLS Listing Service Combines the Best of Both Worlds: